 If you are really turning towards caffeinated tea, a good compromise might be to enjoy a tea with lower levels of caffeine such as a green tea or a white tea.
 It is also worth noting that all of our teas are blends, so they have less caffeine in them than regular ‘straight’ tea.
 Bird & Blend has one of the largest selections of totally, naturally, decaffeinated tea in the UK and we ship worldwide.

 Check out our completely caffeine-free teas on our website!

 If you have been swept away by our explanation, there are plenty of options here that naturally do not contain any caffeine at all, like fruit, herbal and rooibos tea!

 Guess what?
 Bird & Blend has one of the largest selections of totally decaffeinated tea in the UK.
-Any of our blends that are orange (fruit), purple (herbal) or red (rooibos) are completely caffeine free.
+Any of our blends that are orange (fruit), pink (herbal) or red (rooibos) are completely caffeine free.